gbowerman/quiz/README.md

 ## Features
 - Based on Python Flask web framework
-- Session and question management via PostgreSQL (using psycopg2)
+- Session and question management via PostgreSQL (using psycopg)
 - Keeps asking questions until answered correctly
 - Or use __Finish__ button ends session with score summary
 - Run web app and DB locally or in cloud